kamilazdybal/PCAfold/docs/user/train-test-select.rst

-.. module:: train_test_select
+.. module:: sampling

 Train and test data selection
 =============================

-``train_test_select.py`` module contains functions for splitting data sets into train and test data for use in machine learning algorithms.
+``sampling.py`` module contains functions for splitting data sets into train and test data for use in machine learning algorithms.
-Apart from random splitting that can be achieved with the commonly used `sklearn.model_selection.train_test_split <https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html>`_, new methods are implemented here that allow for purposive sampling, such as drawing samples at a certain amount from local clusters :cite:`May2010`, :cite:`Gill2004`.
+Apart from random splitting that can be achieved with the commonly used `sklearn.model_selection.train_test_split <https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html>`_, new methods are implemented here that allow for purposive sampling, such as drawing samples at certain amount from local clusters :cite:`May2010`, :cite:`Gill2004`.

-The general idea is to divide the entire data set ``X`` into train and test samples as presented below:
+The general idea is to divide the entire data set ``X`` (or its portion) into train and test samples as presented below:

 .. image:: ../images/tts-train-test-select.png
   :width: 350